ivarout/blender-lithophane/README.md

 # Blender Lithophane

 Blender Lithophane is a simple Blender addon for creating lithophanes from images.
+Currently, a lithophane 'Plane', 'Arc', or 'Cylinder' can be created.
 Note that Blender 3.5 (currently still in alpha) is required.

 ## Installation